kris-geyer/pegLog/README.md

 # pegLog
 Serverless location logging app that securely stores location data.
 Primarily developed to assist with psychological research and behavioural science more generally.

+Download a working version from the <a href="https://play.google.com/store/apps/details?id=peglog.android.location.geyer.peglog1">Google Play Store</a>.
+This version will provide a location update every 5 minutes.

 # customisation
 Which location data source (GPS, Wi-Fi, etc.) is used by default, and the frequency of location updates can be customised by modifying the Constants file.
 Following customisation, the